Quito is the capital of Ecuador, a UNESCO World Heritage site, and the principal city through which tourists arrive and depart the country.

 The Aeropuerto Internacional Mariscal Sucre (UIO) is the main airport serving Quito.

 A taxi during the day costs $5 – 7 to La Mariscal, the main tourist neighborhood.
-For safety reasons, it's advised you take a taxi while carrying all your luggage.
+For safety reasons, I advise you to take a cab while carrying all your luggage.

 Be sure and keep any bags with valuables on your lap at all times, or in front of you if you're standing.
-Theft on buses is rampant in Ecuador.
+Theft on buses in Ecuador is a problem.

 Due to Quito's sheer size, there are two bus stations located at opposite ends of the city.

-Terminal Quitumbe – This modern, new bus terminal is located at the Southern end of Quito, and services the most common tourist destinations, including the coast (Guayaquil), Amazon, and most of the mountain regions (including Banos and Cuenca).
+This modern, new bus terminal is located at the Southern end of Quito and services the most common tourist destinations, including the coast (Guayaquil), Amazon, and most of the mountain regions (including Banos and Cuenca).